Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <span class="QandA"></span>

-If a parameter is a multidimensional array. only the length of the first dimen- sion may be omitted when the parameter is declared.
-For example, if we revise the sum_array function so that a is a two-dimensional array, we must specify the number of columns in a, although we don’t have to indicate the number of rows:
+If a parameter is a multidimensional array. only the length of the first dimension may be omitted when the parameter is declared.
+For example, if we revise the `sum_array` function so that `a` is a two-dimensional array, we must specify the number of columns in `a`, although we don’t have to indicate the number of rows:

 ```C
 #define LEN 10